pldn/LDWizard-old/README.md

 If the generic user does not specify a predicate for a column, a new IRI will be composed out of the base IRI followed by a normalized version of the header label.
 Normalization is needed to ensure that all predicate terms are valid IRIs.

-The generic user is able to skip columns on a per-column basis (e.g., a skip option could be part of the predicate selection element).
+The user is able to skip columns on a per-column basis (e.g., a skip option could be part of the predicate selection element).

 If the predicate IRIs are not unique, a dialog with the following options is presented to the user:

 <dl>
   <dt>Modify</dt>
-  <dd>The predicate IRIs are suffixed with `-1`, `-2`, etc. to force them to be unique.
+  <dd>The predicate IRIs are suffixed with <code>-1</code>, <code>-2</code>, etc. to force them to be unique.
   <dt>Continue</dt>
   <dd>The predicate IRIs are not modified.
 Values from two or more rows will be exported for the same subject/predicate combination.</dd>
 </dl>

-#### Setting a datatype for a column
+#### 4.2.1.f Setting a datatype IRI

-A column scope configuration that allows one datatype IRI to be selected for each column.
+A column scope configuration that allows one datatype IRI to be specified for each column.
 The selected datatype IRI will be used for each cell value in that column.

 Values that appear in the selected column are assumed to be valid lexical expressions in the configured datatype IRI.
 See the [XML Schema Datatypes](https://www.w3.org/TR/xmlschema11-2) standard for more information.

 The developer is able to pre-configure this component to provide datatype IRI suggestions from a specific vocabulary or domain.

-If the generic user does not specify a datatype IRI, the datatype IRI `xsd:string` is used as a default.
+If the user does not specify a datatype IRI or language tag, the datatype IRI `xsd:string` is used as a default.

-#### Setting a language tag for a column
+#### 4.2.1.g Setting a language tag

+A column scope configuration that allows one language tag to be specified for each.
+The selected language tag will be used for each cell value in that column.

+Values that appear in the selected column are assumed to be valid lexical expressions for datatype IRI `rdf:langString`.
+See the [RDF 1.1 Concepts and Abstract Syntax](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225) standard for more information.

+If the user does not specify a datatype IRI or language tag, the datatype IRI `xsd:string` is used as a default.

+#### 4.2.1.h Creating IRIs for cells

 TBD

-#### Creating IRIs for cells

-TBD

-#### Skip empty cells
+#### 4.2.1.i Skip empty cells

 A table scope configuration that allows empty cells to be excluded from the RDF export.

-#### Cleaning values in a column
+#### 4.2.1.j Cleaning values in a column

 A column scope configuration that allows values in individual cells to be modified.